-I arrived in Santiago on this train once and was disappointed to discover that the Galicians get up a little later than in Madrid: it took me a long time to find a cafe that was open!
+We arrived in Santiago on this train once and were disappointed to discover that the Galicians get up a little later than in Madrid: it took us a long time to find a cafe that was open.

 04 of 07

 One of the longest train journeys in Spain.
 A good way from getting from Barcelona to Andalusia (there are no night trains to Seville).
 This is a good option if you start your trip in Madrid and head up to Barcelona before going south.